List of NBA single-season scoring leaders

 This list exhibits the National Basketball Association's top single-season scoring averages based on at least 70 games played or 1,400 points scored.
 The NBA began recording 3-point field goals during the 1979–80 NBA season.
+Of the top 30 single-season scoring averages in NBA history, Wilt Chamberlain leads with seven appearances followed by Michael Jordan with five appearances.
+During the 2023–24 NBA season, Joel Embiid averaged the 15th most points per game in a single season (34.7 PPG) but failed to meet the games played or the points scored minimum thresholds.